fuzzm/fuzzm-project/benchmark-runner/README.md

 # Running a benchmark
 <a name="run">
-Notice, the benchmarks must be compiled first - see the [init-workspace.sh](../init-workspace.sh) script.
+Notice, the benchmarks must be compiled first (see the [init-workspace.sh](../init-workspace.sh) script).

 Run the `opj_compress` benchmark once for 60 minutes.